Wilhelmsburg, Hamburg: History

 In 1642, George William, Duke of Brunswick-Lüneburg acquired three islets in the river Elbe and connected them by means of dams.
 The resultant island was named Wilhelmsburg in his honour.

 In 1705, the Principality of Lüneburg passed on to the Electorate of Hanover, and Wilhelmsburg became part of the Hanoverian state, which then subsequently became the Prussian Province of Hanover in 1866.
 In 1925, the Prussian authorities designated Wilhelmsburg as a city district, and merged it with nearby Harburg two years later to form the city of Harburg-Wilhelmsburg.

 In 1937, Harburg-Wilhelmsburg, along with the cities from the Prussian Province of Schleswig-Holstein, Altona and Wandsbek, was annexed to Hamburg in the Greater Hamburg Act.

 During World War II, the port of Hamburg and therefore Wilhelmsburg were targets of the air raids of the so-called Operation Gomorrah.
 A subcamp to the Neuengamme concentration camp existed in Wilhelmsburg.

 On the night of February 16–17, 1962, Wilhelmsburg was widely flooded and seriously damaged by the North Sea flood.

 On March 1, 2008, Wilhelmsburg was transferred from the borough Harburg to the borough Hamburg-Mitte by a Hamburg law.

 Geography

 In 2006, according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Wilhelmsburg has a total area of 35.3 km2.
 Wihelmsburg borders in the north to the quarters Steinwerder, Kleiner Grasbrook and Veddel.
 In the east are the quarters Spadenland and Ochsenwerder of the Bergedorf borough.
-In the south are the quarters Neuland and Harburg of the Harburg borough and the state of Lower Saxony and in the east are the quarters Moorburg and Altenwerder of the Harburg borough.
+In the south are the quarters Neuland and Harburg of the Harburg borough and the state of Lower Saxony and in the west are the quarters Moorburg and Altenwerder of the Harburg borough.